DvShu/h5-check-update/README.md

 # h5-check-update

-H5 page checks for updates and alerts; Depends on manifest.json.
+H5 page checks for updates and alerts; The implementation detects changes in the hash of the index.js file introduced by the source server.

 ## Install